OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 0x0000075c [0x00000acc - 0x00000bb2] Lsg/vantagepoint/uncrackable1/a Ljava/lang/Object;
 ```

-You can also print the external methods with the r2 command `iiq`.
+You can print the external methods with the r2 command `iiq`.

 ```shell
 [0x000009c8]> iiq